Abdominal Pain, Adhesions from Past Surgery (Child)

 If prescribed, have your child eat a low-fiber diet as directed by the provider.
 Try applesauce, cooked cereals, or mashed potatoes.

 Encourage your child to take small bites when eating.
-He or she should also completely chew all food before swallowing.
+They should also completely chew all food before swallowing.

 Comfort your child as needed.
 Try to find positions that ease your child’s discomfort.
 A small pillow placed on the abdomen may help provide pain relief.
 Some children may be distracted from pain by listening to music or having someone read to them.